Deep-sea exploration

 The submersible's manipulator arm collecting a crab trap containing five galatheid crabs.
 This is an eel trap that has been modified to better catch deep sea fauna.
 Life on the Edge 2005 Expedition.

-Deep-sea exploration is the investigation of physical, chemical, and biological conditions on the ocean waters and sea bed beyond the continental shelf, for scientific or commercial purposes.
+Deep-sea exploration is the investigation of physical, chemical, and biological conditions in the ocean waters and sea bed beyond the continental shelf, for scientific or commercial purposes.
 Deep-sea exploration is an aspect of underwater exploration and is considered a relatively recent human activity compared to the other areas of geophysical research, as the deeper depths of the sea have been investigated only during comparatively recent years.
 The ocean depths still remain a largely unexplored part of the Earth, and form a relatively undiscovered domain.

 Scientific deep-sea exploration can be said to have begun when French scientist Pierre-Simon Laplace investigated the average depth of the Atlantic Ocean by observing tidal motions registered on Brazilian and African coasts circa the late 18th or early 19th century.
 However, the exact date of his investigation is unknown.
 He calculated the depth to be 3,962 m, a value later proven quite accurate by echo-sounding measurement techniques.
 Later on, due to increasing demand for the installment of submarine cables, accurate measurements of the sea floor depth were required and the first investigations of the sea bottom were undertaken.
 The first deep-sea life forms were discovered in 1864 when Norwegian researchers Michael Sars and Georg Ossian Sars obtained a sample of a stalked crinoid at a depth of 3,109 m.